ArticySoftware/Articy3ImporterForUnreal/README.md

 Make sure to save the file and close the editor.

-## Enable plugin in unreal
+## Enable plugin in Unreal

-Now you can open your unreal project and open the Plugins window by selecting Edit->Plugins in the main window menu bar.
+Now you can open your Unreal project and open the Plugins window by selecting Edit->Plugins in the main window menu bar.
 Inside this window scroll in the list of groups down until you find the Group **Project** and the sub group **Articy**, click on Articy and enable the ArticyImporter plugin on the right.

 <p align="center">
   <img src="https://www.nevigo.com/articy-importer/unreal/enable_plugin.png">
 </p>

 After enabling the plugin the window will prompt you to restart the editor which you should to do activate it for your project.
 When the editor restarts it will prompt you to rebuild missing dll files for the plugin which you should confirm.
-This can take a bit depending on the size of the project and the power of your computer but once finished the unreal editor should be back up again.
+This can take a bit depending on the size of the project and the power of your computer but once finished the Unreal editor should be back up again.

 ## Export project from articy:draft

 Now that the plugin is running, you are ready to export your data from articy:draft.
-If you still use a articy:draft version below 3.1.14 you first need to enable the experimental unreal export.
+If you still use a articy:draft version below 3.1.14 you first need to enable the experimental Unreal export.
 To do that you need to start articy:draft with the `-experimental.unreal` command line switch.

 In the explorer you can do that by modifying the shortcut for articy:draft.